Best Leather Seat Covers: Our Top Picks for Upgrading Your Interior Style

-- Water Resistance.
-Not all covers are made equally.
-If you’re someone who frequently has a beverage, or has kiddos who like to eat and drink in the car, make sure that the covers you choose are water resistant so a spill doesn’t stain your seat.
+- Water Resistance: If you’re someone who frequently has a beverage, or has kiddos who like to eat and drink in the car, make sure that the covers you choose are water-resistant so a spill doesn’t stain your seat.

-- Cleaning most leather seat covers is a pretty easy task.
+- Cleaning: Cleaning most leather and leatherette seat covers is a pretty easy task.
 For basic maintenance, just wipe them down with a damp cloth and then a dry one to avoid water stains.

 Q: Will seat covers work with side airbags?

-All of today’s modern seat covers are designed to work with your car’s side airbags without compromising deployment time or function.
-All of the seat covers you can buy currently have been tested for safety and approved for purchase.
+Most of today’s modern seat covers are designed to work with your car’s side airbags without compromising deployment time or function.
+But check before you buy.